-Advanced grow systems, at-home potency testing, and precision cannabinoid activation appliances top the list for most innovative, advanced technology products in the consumer market.
+Advanced grow systems, at-home potency testing, and precision cannabinoid activation appliances top the list of most innovative, advanced technology products in the cannabis consumer market.
 Regardless of experience in growing or processing cannabis, these glorious gadgets can help consumers get off on the right foot.

 Ardent Nova: Easy Decarboxylation

-After the harvest is complete, many consumers are making their own cannabis-based products such as edibles, topicals, and tinctures.
+After the harvest is complete, many consumers make their own cannabis-based products such as edibles, topicals, and tinctures.
 Part of the process of a successful DIY cannabis product is decarboxylation or activation of the cannabinoids by slow heat.
-Ardent Cannabis has perfected the process of decarboxylation for potency, and condensed high-tech precision into a small, counter-top kitchen appliance called the Nova.
+Ardent Cannabis has perfected the process of decarboxylation for potency, and condensed high-tech precision into a small, countertop kitchen appliance called the Nova.

 When activated the Nova uses high-powered sensors and a precision heating cycle which activates the most cannabinoids possible without burning the material or losing potency.
 As a smart device, the Nova creates the perfect bio-availability for the cannabinoids in raw cannabis material or concentrates within 90-120 minutes.

 While commercial operations are required to send their products to a lab for potency testing, tCheck would rather bring the lab to you.
 An application-specific UV-Vis spectrometer, the device works by shining a specific wavelength of light through the liquid and measuring the amount of light that shines through.
 The light emitter, tray, and receiver are all calibrated for consistency, allowing the tCheck to create an accurate measurement each time.
 This measurement is then translated into a specific reading of THC potency, as well as, CBD potency.

 In fact, with accessories, the tCheck can even test the potency of cannabis flower, providing valuable information for small, personal operations and caregivers.
 As with many technology solutions, the tCheck app for your smartphone logs your results, and keep track of previous tests.